zoydtc/zoydtc.github.io/_tabs/about.md

 # Hi, I'm Zoyia Melton 👋

-## From Systems to Streams 🚀
+## From Systems to Data Pipeline 🚀

-I am an **Infrastructure Engineer & Linux System Administrator** with a deep background in managing stable, scalable systems.
-Currently, I am expanding my expertise into the world of **Data Engineering** through the **DataTalksClub DE Zoomcamp**.
+I am an Infrastructure Engineer and Linux System Administrator with a strong foundation in building and operating stable, scalable production systems.
+I am currently expanding my skill set into Data Engineering through the DataTalksClub Data Engineering Zoomcamp, with a focus on designing and operating modern, cloud-native data platforms.**DataTalksClub DE Zoomcamp**.

 ### 🛠️ Why Data Engineering?
-Throughout my career as a Linux Admin, I've managed the servers that hold the data.
-Now, I’m moving "up the stack" to architect the pipelines that move, transform, and analyze it.
-My goal is to combine my infrastructure "muscles" with modern data tooling to build production-grade data platforms.
+Throughout my career in infrastructure and Linux administration, I have been responsible for the reliability and performance of the systems that store and serve data.
+Now, I am moving “up the stack” to design the pipelines that ingest, transform, and analyze that data.
+My goal is to combine deep infrastructure expertise with modern data tooling to build resilient, production-grade data platforms.

 ### 🏗️ My Technical Toolkit
 Coming from an Infrastructure background, I specialize in:
-* **OS & Scripting:** Expert Linux Administration (RHEL/Ubuntu), Bash, and Python.
+* **OS & Scripting:** Linux Administration (RHEL/Ubuntu), Bash, and Python.
 * **Virtualization & Containers:** Docker, Docker Compose, and Kubernetes.
-* **Infrastructure as Code:** Terraform (the backbone of my DE Zoomcamp labs).
-* **Cloud:** GCP/AWS environment hardening and resource management.
+* **Cloud:** AWS/Azure environment hardening and resource management.

 ### 🎓 The Zoomcamp Journey
 I am currently documenting my progress on this blog as I master: